Luca-Dambra/TD_lambda_TicTacToe/README.md

 The parameter of the neural network are updated using the reinforcement learning algorithm called TD(lambda) applied in a self-playing context.

-In the file presentation.pdf you will find a brief explanation about those two programs.
+In the file presentation.pdf you will find a brief explanation about what is inside this reposity.

 Have fun!